steveshogren/hugo-blog/content/post/papers-we-love-1.md

 * **Identify the SPECIFIC QUESTION(S)**

-    The SPECIFIC QUESTION is more simple:
+    The SPECIFIC QUESTIONS are more simple:
     - **IC1: Ensure a single "general node" is able to send an order for all loyal "lieutenant nodes" to follow**
-    - **IC2: All lieutenant nodes follow the order if the general is loyal**
+    - **IC2: All loyal lieutenant nodes follow the order if the general is loyal**

     These two conditions are called the _interactive consistency_ conditions.